datajoint-company/sciops-demo-workflow-1/README.md

 # Workflow for processing Neuropixels recordings with the Kilosort clustering method

-+ Welcome to the SciOps cloud-based platform
++ Welcome to the DataJoint SciOps Neuropixels Analysis service
-    + This platform is designed for a user to upload their raw Neuropixels data acquired with SpikeGLX, which will then automatically be processed with Kilosort 2.5.
-The user can then use Jupyter notebooks to visualize the results.
+    + This service is designed for a user to upload their raw Neuropixels data acquired with SpikeGLX, which will then be automatically processed with Kilosort 2.5.
+The service provides online Jupyter notebooks to visualize the results.
     + This
     [workflow](https://github.com/ttngu207/sciops-demo-workflow-1)